176paws/doc4m3g/docs/python.md

 ```
 200
 ```
+### Get information about the firmware version stored in the sitelog
 We can now have a look at the content of the record we're interested in aka `firmwareVersion`:
 ```python
 my_station.json()['sitelog']['receivers'][-1]['firmwareVersion']